 If for any reason you're unable to retrieve your IP PIN using our Get an IP PIN tool, you may contact us for specialized assistance.
 After our assistor verifies your identity, we'll mail your current IP PIN to your address of record.
 Visit Retrieve Your IP PIN for details.

 Visit FAQs about the IP PIN for more information.
 Visit our Identity Protection page if you don’t meet any of the IP PIN eligibility requirements in Step 1 above and you believe you're a victim of identity theft.

 Credit Security Freeze with Equifax

-If you have placed a credit security freeze with Equifax, you must contact Equifax to have the freeze temporarily removed.
-This will allow you to continue to register or use guest access.
-Once you have your IP PIN or are no longer attempting to register, you may contact Equifax to resume the freeze unless you have it scheduled to resume automatically.
+If you've placed a credit security freeze with Equifax, you must contact Equifax to have the freeze temporarily removed to allow us to verify your identity.
+Once you have your IP PIN or are no longer attempting to register, you may contact Equifax to resume the freeze unless you scheduled it to resume automatically.